s0met1m3s/UdemyCppExercises/08_OOP/StateMachine/Exercise.md

 # State Machine Exercise

-Note: Use the modifed AC class that i have given you.
+Note: Use the modified AC class that I have given you.

 ## Exercise